hookdeck/event-destinations/specification.md

 ## 1. Introduction

-This document outlines the specification for implementing event destinations.
-This specification aims to provide a comprehensive guide for developers to implement event destinations that meet industry standards and best practices.
+This specification document outlines a set of guidelines for developers implementing event destinations.
 By following this specification, developers can ensure that their event destinations implementations are robust, flexible, and capable of handling diverse event delivery scenarios.

 ## 2. What are Event Destinations